loomnetwork/go-transfer-gateway/README.md

 # transfer-gateway

-Transfer Gateway Go contracts and Oracles that are built into `loomchain` PlasmaChain builds.
+Transfer Gateway Go contracts and Oracles for `loomchain`.

 ## Building

-The only thing in this repo you can build are the unit tests, the Oracles themselves should be built via the `loomchain` Makefile, just ensure this repo is checked out to the same `GOPATH` as `loomchain`.
+The only thing in this repo you can build are the unit tests, the Oracles themselves should be built via the `loomchain` Makefile.
+Checkout this repo under the same `GOPATH` as `loomchain`, into the `$GOPATH/src/github.com/loomnetwork/transfer-gateway` directory.

 To run the tests in this repo you'll need to install the dependencies, there are two options.